 - Extra parent outfit—just in case!
 Also dress in layers, the studio is WARM for baby.

 The morning of your session, wake up and give baby GOOD awake time.
 The goal for your session is to have a sleepy baby.
 As you and your partner get ready for photos, alternate “entertaining” your newborn.
 This can include giving baby a bath the morning of their session if you like.
 Baths both wear baby out, and help show off their soft and fluffy newborn hair.
-This is a great task for dad while mom gets ready.
-Before you leave your home, give baby a good, full feed (dad, this is a good time for you to get ready!)
+Before you leave your home, give baby a good, full feed.
 Remember, you want to keep baby awake before photos.
-Feed baby while s/he is naked, talk to her and try not to let baby settle in to sleep.
-Burp baby well then dress him or her in loose clothing that is easy to remove upon arrival at the studio.
-Your baby will fall asleep on the car ride over and that is ok.
+Feed baby while she is naked, talk to her, and try not to let baby settle in to sleep.
+Burp baby well then dress her in loose clothing that is easy to remove upon arrival at the studio.
+Your baby will fall asleep on the car ride over and that is okay.

 When you arrive, I have a sitting area separate from the studio where you may get comfortable.
 I will show you the studio and the props that have been pulled based on our planning conversations.
 From there, we will start with photos!
 Whether we start with baby-only photos, or family photos first will depend up on the type of session booked as well as how sleepy baby is.
 If needed, I will ask you to give baby a quick feed before we start photos.

-Though your baby will be asleep for most photos, it is still tough work and more stimulation than they are used to.
+Although your baby will be asleep for most photos, it is still tough work and more stimulation than they are used to.
 I do request for only those who are being photographed to be present at your session.
-Mom, dad and siblings are all welcome for photos.
-Siblings should plan to join for the first hour of family photos and then depart with a dad, or other trusted relative.
+Mom, dad, and siblings are all welcome for photos.
 Newborn sessions typically begin at 10:00 am.
-As with all sessions, pleas plan to arrive 5 minutes ahead of your scheduled session time as I am unable to guarantee my ability to make up for lost time.
+Please arrive 5 minutes ahead of your scheduled session time as I am unable to guarantee my availability to make up for lost time.